Key Takeaways

 They may read your diary, texts, or emails without permission, monitor your friendships and romantic relationships obsessively, or make major decisions about your life without consulting you.
 This invasion of privacy communicates that you have no right to autonomy, personal space, or independent thought.

 Control tactics include dictating your career choices, educational path, or living situations based on their preferences rather than your interests or abilities.
-They may use financial support as leverage to maintain control, threatening to withdraw assistance if you don’t comply with their wishes.
+They may use financial support to maintain control over you, threatening to withdraw assistance if you don’t comply with their wishes.

 This excessive control creates adults who struggle with decision-making, have difficulty trusting their own judgment, and may either rebel completely or remain overly dependent on others for guidance.